Featured photo: May, 2019, National Farm to School tour of Greco Gardens and the new Tampa Bay Farm 2 School Community Compost.

 Arthur Ramos Polacow is recent graduate of the Global Sustainability Program at the Patel College with a concentration in Sustainable Business.
 He grew up in Brazil helping his father operate commercial stores that include gas stations and now a burger restaurant.
 His passions include helping organizations to implement sustainable initiatives in their operations with an objective to reduce their environmental footprint and maximize their profit.
 Arthur is joining Farm2School as Program Manager for the spring 2018 semester with an objective to bring business perspectives to school gardens.

 The 2018 Temple Terrace Farm2School student internship is made possible by Ken Ward, Ward-Mitchell: Civil Trial Attorneys and by Beth and Gerry Curts, in memory of George Fee.

 Amanda Corsentino served as TTF2S Vice-President from 2014-2018.
 She is a Staff Attorney with the law firm of White & Case.
 Amanda holds a Master of Public Administration from the University of South Florida and a Juris Doctorate from Stetson University College of Law.

 Melissa Miller Clemmer, Advisory Board Emeritus

-Melissa Miller, MA, Corporate Relations Manager at United Way Suncoast and former Future Farmer of America (FFA) student member, Melissa was immediately drawn to the Temple Terrace Farm2School.
-With her oldest son a 6thgrader at Greco, she was excited when she learned that he had an interest in becoming more involved.
+Melissa Miller, MA, is a former Future Farmer of America (FFA) student member.
+Melissa was immediately drawn to the Temple Terrace Farm2School.
+With her oldest son a 6th grader at Greco, she was excited when she learned that he had an interest in becoming more involved.
 The importance of agriculture education is near and dear to her heart, as she personally understands the value of being exposed to farming and the many skills that are taught along the way.